Time travel: Absence of time travelers from the future

 Many have argued that the absence of time travelers from the future demonstrates that such technology will never be developed, suggesting that it is impossible.
 This is analogous to the Fermi paradox related to the absence of evidence of extraterrestrial life.
 As the absence of extraterrestrial visitors does not categorically prove they do not exist, so the absence of time travelers fails to prove time travel is physically impossible; it might be that time travel is physically possible but is never developed or is cautiously used.
 Carl Sagan once suggested the possibility that time travelers could be here but are disguising their existence or are not recognized as time travelers.
-Some versions of general relativity suggest that time travel might only be possible in a region of spacetime that is warped a certain way, and hence time travelers would not be able to travel back to earlier regions in spacetime, before this region existed.
+Some interpretations of general relativity propose that time travel could only occur within specific conditions such as regions of spacetime affected by extreme gravitational fields or other distortions.
+In such scenarios, time travelers would be limited to moving within the period after such a region came into existence, and could not travel to a time before it formed.
 Stephen Hawking stated that this would explain why the world has not already been overrun by "tourists from the future".

 Several experiments have been carried out to try to entice future humans, who might invent time travel technology, to come back and demonstrate it to people of the present time.
-Events such as Perth's Destination Day or MIT's Time Traveler Convention heavily publicized permanent "advertisements" of a meeting time and place for future time travelers to meet.
+Events such as Perth's Destination Day, MIT's Time Traveler Convention and Stephen Hawking's Reception For Time Travellers heavily publicized permanent "advertisements" of a meeting time and place for future time travelers to meet.
 In 1982, a group in Baltimore, Maryland, identifying itself as the Krononauts, hosted an event of this type welcoming visitors from the future.

 These experiments only stood the possibility of generating a positive result demonstrating the existence of time travel, but have failed so far—no time travelers are known to have attended either event.
 Some versions of the many-worlds interpretation can be used to suggest that future humans have traveled back in time, but have traveled back to the meeting time and place in a parallel universe.